dbb/4chandlr/README.md

 ## Current status and TODO

+What little code exists here is extremely sloppy and hastily thrown together.
+It's a mircale that it can even be executed.

-Right now, `4chandlr` is "testing only", and it will only work on unix-like systems with Perl 5.10 or newer.
+Right now, `4chandlr` is strictly "testing only", and it will only work on unix-like systems with Perl 5.10 or newer.

 I want to add some command line options and a config file in the future.